top of page

 ‘We have to go.’

-I took Natalie by the hand and marched through the automatic doors of the Chelsea hospital.
+I took Natalie by the hand and marched her through the automatic doors of the Chelsea hospital.

 ‘Look after the bean, ey!’ shouted Billy from afar.